Terms and Conditions

 A client who is unsuccessful in a court case may be ordered to pay the other party’s legal charges and expenses.
 That money will be payable in addition to our own costs and expenses.

 Arrangements can be made to take out insurance to cover liability for such legal expenses in some cases.
-Please discuss this with us if you are interested in this possibility.
+Please discuss this with us at the outset if you are interested in this possibility.

 If you are not happy with your bill